 The best course of action will depend on your circumstances, the level of urgency, and whether an emergency application is proportionate considering the overall value of your assets.

 Why Adam Bernard Solicitors?

-- Our family department understand the importance in protecting your assets and the complications that arise as a result of a split with a loved one.
+- Our team of family lawyers and divorce solicitors understand the importance in protecting your assets and the complications that arise as a result of a split with a loved one.

 - Our years of experience in this area of law ensure that we are relentless in our drive to secure the results our clients desire.

 - Our client testimonies evidence our capabilities in this field of law and our testament to the reputation of our family department.